The Texas unemployment rate rose slightly in June to reach 4.5 percent

-AUSTIN, Texas (AP) -- The Texas unemployment rate rose slightly in April to 4.4 percent, the Texas Workforce Commission reported Friday.
+AUSTIN, Texas (AP) -- The Texas unemployment rate rose slightly in June to 4.5 percent, the Texas Workforce Commission reported Friday.

 The May statewide jobless rate was 4.4 percent.
 The nationwide unemployment rate for June was 4.9 percent.